Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Enable this ability.
 			// Note: This setting does not affect the "Ghost Hit" setting.
+			// Note: This setting can be overridden for specific players.
 			// --
 			// 0: OFF
 			// 1: ON, the Mutant Tank can disarm survivors.
-			// 2: ON, the Mutant Tank can cloak itself.
+			// 2: ON, the Mutant Tank can cloak itself and nearby special infected.
 			// 3: ON, the Mutant Tank can do both.
 			"Ability Enabled"			"0"

 			// Show a screen fade effect when the Mutant Tank uses its abilities.
 			// Note: The colors will randomly change between the colors set in the "Skin Color" and "Glow Color" settings.
+			// Note: This setting can be overridden for specific players.
 			// --
 			// Add up numbers together for different results.
 			// --